Eremopezus: Systematics

-The same is true if it were placed in the Pelecaniformes.
-For as it seems, Goliathia andrewsi, an ancestral shoebill that was slightly larger and presumably far less apomorphic than the living species, lived at about the same time and in the same region as E. eocaenus.
-It is only known from a single ulna, which proves however that it was far less in bulk than Eremopezus and certainly able to fly well.
+The same is true if it were placed in the Pelecaniformes (as a tentative stem-balaencipitid).
+Goliathia andrewsi, an ancestral shoebill that was slightly larger and presumably far less apomorphic than the living species, lived at about the same time and in the same region as E. eocaenus.
+It is only known from a single ulna and referred tarsometatarsus; these suggest it was a comparable size to the living shoebill, smaller than Eremopezus and certainly able to fly well.

 But all things considered, very little can be said about the affiliations of Eremopezus.
-As ratites are nowadays presumed to have evolved from flying paleognaths similar to tinamous after the Cretaceous—see also Palaeotis—the Egyptian fossil may be a distinct lineage of ratites after all, and is sometimes allied with the Paleocene Remiornis from France.
+As ratites are nowadays considered polyphyletic, with many distinct origins from volant paleognaths similar to tinamous after the Cretaceous—see also Palaeotis—the Egyptian fossil may be a distinct lineage of flightless palaeognath after all, comparable or even related to the Paleocene Remiornis from France.
 And indeed, as noted by the first scientists that studied it, its known bones—in particular the distal tarsometatarsus—are more similar to those of ratites in general shape and in some details than to other birds.
 The details (such as lack of the supratendinal bridge) may however be simply plesiomorphies, while the overall resemblance might be the result of convergent evolution—for the autapomorphies of its toes are starkly unlike those found in any ratite.
-Thus, if it was a ratite, it probably was the most unusual ratite known to date (while the hardly better-known Remiornis may very well have been a rather conventional proto-ostrich).
+Thus, if it was a palaeognath, it probably was the most unusual known to date (while the hardly better-known Remiornis may very well have been a rather conventional proto-ostrich).

-As far as can be told however, ratites did never evolve gripping feet like seen in the fossils, and neither did they fare very successfully in wetland habitat as represented in the Jebel Qatrani Formation.
+No palaeognaths are known to have evolved gripping feet like seen in the fossils, however, nor did they fare very successfully in wetland habitat as represented in the Jebel Qatrani Formation.
 The latter holds true for Galliformes, which are ancient neognaths of the fowl clade (Galloanserae).
 Anseriformes, the other living member of this group, include the typical waterfowl such as ducks, and many of them independently evolved flexible toes, giving them the ability to perch despite having only a vestigial hallux (see also Cairinini).
 The Anseriformes also contain the gigantic flightless mihirungs (Dromornithidae) of Australia (which were, at first, also believed ratites).
 It is not inconceivable that E. eocaenus was a more aquatic African equivalent of these.
+Similarly, Gastornithidae are also giant flightless birds sometimes thought to be related to anseriforms, and Gastornis has partially-splayed toes, though to a lesser extent than Eremopezus.

-Thus, until more fossils are found, all that can be said is that Eremopezus is unlikely to have been a galliform or a member of the "near passerines" group (in the strict sense—perching birds and their immediate allies); these latter orders are generally smallish, live in trees, and probably evolved even later than the birds of prey.
+Until more fossils are found, all that can be said is that Eremopezus is unlikely to have been a galliform or to have close affinities with tree-dwelling birds such as Psittacopasseres, coraciimorphs or Strisores (not least because many of these have reversed toes).
 But beyond that, it cannot even be ruled out with reasonable certainty that the initial assessment—however lacking by the standards of today's scientific method—was correct and that E. eocaenus was indeed a highly apomorphic paleognath.